syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/source-flags.md

     encoding-verification for messages formatted according to the new IETF syslog standard (for details, see
     IETF-syslog messages.
-    If the BOM[^1] character is missing, but the message is otherwise UTF-8 compliant, {{ site.product.short_name }} automatically adds the BOM character to the message.
+    If the BOM character is missing, but the message is otherwise UTF-8 compliant, {{ site.product.short_name }} automatically adds the BOM character to the message.
 - *no-piggyback-errors*: On failure, the original message will be left as it was before parsing, the value of `$MSGFORMAT` will be set to `syslog:error`, and a tag (see Tagging messages) will be placed on the message corresponding to the parser's failure.
 - *piggyback-errors*: On failure, the old behaviour is used (clearing the entire message then syslog-ng will generate a new message in place of the old one describing the parser's error).

-[^1]: The byte order mark (BOM) is a Unicode character used to signal the byte-order of the message text.